westim/ConcentrationGame/README.md

 ### :heavy_plus_sign: Additional Features

 - Uses a [Swift language version build configuration](https://github.com/apple/swift-evolution/blob/master/proposals/0020-if-swift-version.md) statement to swap the `shuffle()` implementation for the Swift 4.2 implementation, depending on the Swift version
-- Minor implementations of error-handling
 - Uses `NSAttributedString` with `UIControlState.disabled` to change the text color of the **Deal 3 Cards** button when no more cards can be dealt
-- Adds label to show the number of cards remaining in the deck
+- Shows label for the number of cards remaining in the deck
 - Provides a **HINT** button and match-finding algorithm to help the player find matching sets
 - Uses Apple's official font, [San Francisco](https://developer.apple.com/fonts/)